I'm Amanda Sullivan.

 Adults aren't looking to be impressed.
 They're looking to be respected.
 They want to know their experience matters, that the learning builds on what they already know, and that what they're engaging with will actually show up in their work in a way that feels possible now.

 Follow-through is part of that respect.
 When learning returns and becomes usable, it validates the time and effort that went into it.
-Every BrightBow lesson is designed with those conditions in mind.
+Every BrightBow resource is designed with those conditions in mind.

 Who I Am